tom-code/nsutil/readme.md

 # nsutil
+## introduction
 Simple utility to simplify creation of network namespaces, interfaces and bridges.
 Purpose is to create "virtualized" network environment for testing purposes.

-Required topology is described is simple json file.
+Required topology is described in a simple json file.
-Following example creates 3 namespaces:
+Following example creates 3 network namespaces:
 - ns1 - with network interface eth0 (which is veth with other end inside namespace nsb)
 - ns2 - with network interface eth0 (which is veth with other end inside namespace nsb)
 - nsb - with network interface b0 (which is bridge connecting veth interfaces from ns1 and ns2)